Ecodev/gims/docs/content/data_reconciliation.rst

     :width: 100%
     :alt: JMP, NSO and NSA data plotted

-To estimate by how many users per equipment one should lower current estimates (50 for equipment 1 and 100 for equipment 2 in the example above), clic on the "Actions" tab.
+To estimate by how many users per equipment one should lower current estimates (50 for equipment 1 and 100 for equipment 2 in the example above), click on the "Actions" tab.

 .. image:: img/data_reconciliation6.png
     :width: 100%